metal3d/docker-auto-dnsmasq/README.md

 This is a simple service that will add DNS entry for containers.
 It create a file in your NetworkManager configuration and manipulate the content when docker start or stop containers.

+And to make it great, it also make containers able to hit that dns entries, whatever the "network" it is running.

+Note: filtering ".docker" domain (or any others you've configured, see last section) is a wanted behavior.
+It's not useful to make domains with "name.docker" for containers we don't want to serve with domain name.
+So, you only need to add "hostname" option (or "hotname" in docker-compose files) to allow the container to have a **local** domain name.
+Future versions can change to use option to choose the behavior.

 To make it working, you need to configure NetworkManager to use dnsmasq and add a special configuration to let it listen docker interface.

 ## NetworkManager configuration